-Red Lane's main annual objectives for the next academic year 2021/2022 are:
+Red Lane's main annual objectives for the next academic year 2022/2023 are:

-- To secure increased rates of progress for all pupils cross the whole curriculum. - To secure increased rates of attainment and progress in Mathematics across the school. - To improve home learning by developing parental skills, confidence and knowledge in order to support their child attain improved outcomes. - To ensure the emotional development needs of all pupils are met in order that pupils access learning, build positive relationships and become positive citizens. - To secure increased rates of attainment and progress in writing across the school.
+- To secure increased rates of progress for all pupils cross the whole curriculum. - To secure increased rates of attainment and progress in writing across the school. - To improve home learning by developing parental skills, confidence and knowledge in order to support their child attain improved outcomes. - To improve the rates of attendance and punctuality for all pupils including persistently absent pupils.

-Masefield's main annual objectives for the next academic year 2021/2022 are:
+Masefield's main annual objectives for the next academic year 2022/2023 are:

-- To secure increased rates of progress for all pupils cross the whole curriculum. - To improve writing attainment and progress throughout school. - To improve home learning by developing parental skills, confidence and knowledge in order to support their child. - To ensure the emotional developmental needs of all pupils are met and empower staff to provide appropriate support for all pupils in their class.
+- To secure increased rates of progress for all pupils cross the whole curriculum. - To improve writing attainment and progress throughout school. - To improve home learning by developing parental skills, confidence and knowledge in order to support their child. - To improve leadership and provision in Early Years.